Why Does God Allow Suffering and Punishment?

 - Grow in greater love with God

-- Send grace for the salvation of souls
+- So our suffering can send grace for the salvation of souls

 “The friends of God [the saved] suffer in this world in order to receive a lesser punishment in the future [atone for sins] or to win a greater crown in heaven [send grace to move them into a more perfect love of God].”